You’ve been asked to be the campaign manager of

 your workplace giving campaign – what now?

-For example: A three-person committee at HGA work together to organize the campaign for the architectural firm of 400 employees.
+For example: A three-person committee at HGA works together to organize the campaign for the architectural firm of 400 employees.

-Let your company’s executives know how important their leadership and involvement is to a successful campaign.
+order now Let you company’s executives know how important their leadership and involvement is to a successful campaign.
 Ask them to be visible givers and leaders.

-For example: The University of Minnesota campaign chair met with the Deans of each college to try to increase the rate of participation.
+For example: The University of Minnesota campaign char met with the Deans of each college to try to increase the rate of participation.